What Is A Good Credit Score?

 - Pay Your Bill On Time & In Full Each Month: On-time payments form a track record of responsibility; late payments cause damage that sets back your credit-building efforts.
 Finance charges are expensive and promote bad habits.

-Although the fundamentals of credit building are the same regardless of your exact starting point, those who begin with damaged credit might also need to stop the bleeding, so to speak.
+The fundamentals of credit building are the same no matter your starting point.
+But if you’re beginning with bad credit, your first order of business should be to stop the bleeding.
 If you’re delinquent on an account, for example, making the payments necessary to become current will prevent further credit score damage.

-Finally, it’s important to note that while taking these steps is a good start to building a good score, there certainly are more tips and tricks of the trade to discover once you’ve nailed down the basics.
+Finally, there certainly are more tips and tricks of the trade to discover once you’ve nailed down the basics.
 You can learn more about those strategies in our Credit Score Improvement guide.

 Why You Need More Than A Good Credit Score

 A good credit score isn’t always enough.
-Lenders and other decision makers also consider an applicant’s assets, income and liabilities when evaluating his or her overall creditworthiness.
+Lenders (and other decision-makers) may also consider factors such as your income, assets and liabilities when evaluating your overall creditworthiness.
+So it’s possible to have a good credit yet bad borrowing odds.

-For example, even someone with an immaculate credit history would get turned down for a new loan or line of credit if his or her existing debts already far exceed what his or her income can support.
+For example, even immaculate credit history may not be enough for you to get a new loan or line of credit if your income can barely support your existing debt obligations.

 That’s why it’s so important to make a budget, build a robust emergency fund and strategically pay down any debts that you currently owe.
-After all, it’s hard to tell whether you’re spending within your means if you don’t keep track of how much you spend each month and what you spend it on.
+After all, it’s hard to tell whether you’re spending within your means if you don’t keep track of what’s coming in and going out.
 And a financial safety net is essential to preventing income disruptions or unexpected expenses from becoming major problems.

-In other words, making sure your credit score is in shape is just one part of reaching top WalletFitness.
-You can learn more about the steps that you can take to keep your finances healthy in our personal-finance resolutions guide.
-After all, it’s doesn’t have to be the new year to start sculpting a new-and-improved wallet.
+In other words, making sure your credit score is in shape is just step on the path to Top WalletFitness.
+You can learn more about other important steps in our personal-finance resolutions guide.
+It doesn’t have to be the new year to start sculpting a new-and-improved wallet, after all.

 Was this article helpful?